-For a short explanation of why the committee made the 2018 recommendation and how it might affect practice, see the rationale and impact section on lymphoedema.
+For a short explanation of why the committee made the 2025 recommendations and how they might affect practice, see the rationale and impact section on lymphoedema management.

-Full details of the evidence and the committee's discussion are in evidence review B: management of the positive axilla.
+Full details of the evidence and the committee's discussion are in evidence review P: non-pharmacological management of lymphoedema in people who have, or have had, breast cancer.